 ENN Podcast: New Voices in the History of Philosophy

 The New Voices podcast consists of conversations about women philosophers and individuals from other groups who have been underrepresented in the history of European and Western philosophy: their views, what is interesting and unique about them, and how they fit in to the periods that they were apart of.
-PhD students Haley Brennan and Olivia Branscum also talk with historians of philosophy about what it is actually like to learn about and promote these ideas as a philosopher today: what benefits there are, what challenges there are, and just how to get going on this work.
+In Season 4, PhD students Jacinta Shrimpton and Nan Lin step into the role of hosting and producing, continuing the work of the original hosts, Haley Brennan and Olivia Branscum.
+They talk with historians of philosophy about what it is actually like to learn about and promote these ideas as a philosopher today: what benefits there are, what challenges there are, and just how to get going on this work.
 Follow our new podcast through the RSS feed on Podbean, or by subscribing to the New Voices in the History of Philosophy channel on iTunes or Spotify.

 Introductions to episodes will be cross-posted on the ENN Blog.